-Health at Work – How to win over hearts and minds for a wellbeing programme – Financial Times
+Health at Work – How to win over hearts and minds for a wellbeing program – Financial Times

-Great mention in today’s paper for Allen Carr’s Easyway stating a 65% stop smoking success rate for United Utilities.
+Great mention in today’s paper for Allen Carr’s Easyway stating a 65% quit smoking success rate for United Utilities.

-Great mention in today’s FT for Allen Carr’s Easyway stating a 65% stop smoking success rate for United Utilities.
+Great mention in today’s FT for Allen Carr’s Easyway stating a 65% quit smoking success rate for United Utilities.

 Case Study 1 – The manager.
-Overcoming scepticism among a 5,000-plus workforce for a stop smoking service was the catalyst for some striking results from a water company’s wellbeing programme
+Overcoming scepticism among a 5,000-plus workforce for a quit smoking service was the catalyst for some striking results from a water company’s wellbeing program

 At United Utilities, a water company in north-west England that serves 3m homes and 200,000 businesses, safety lias always been paramount.
 But four years ago, the company decided to raise its game and try to improve the wellbeing of its 5,300-strong workforce.
 Rebecca Eaton was hired as lead health and wellbeing business partner to manage the improvement.